 What is Biotrust Low Carb Protein?

-Firstly, Biotrust Low Carb Protein is a meal replacement shake containing 24g of protein per serving.
-The ingredients include milk protein concentrate, whey protein concentrate, whey protein isolate and ultrafiltered micellar casein.
-Supposedly it helps suppress appetite, boost energy levels and improves lean muscle mass.
+Firstly, Biotrust Low Carb Protein is a meal replacement shake supplying 24g of protein per serving.
+The ingredients include milk protein concentrate, whey protein concentrate, whey protein isolate, Prohydrolase and ultrafiltered micellar casein.
+Supposedly it helps suppress appetite, magnify energy levels and assist in the development of lean muscle mass.

 This protein supplement was initially released around 2013.
 Biotrust Low Carb Protein is free of artificial flavors, sweeteners and colors and this product is hormone-free, but read on…

 The first problem with Biotrust Low Carb Protein ingredients was price.
 “There are literally dozens of protein powders and bars available at this point.
 As for Biotrust Low Carb Protein, the cost is quite high at $58.95 per container, which is only 14 servings.
-There are much less expensive alternatives out there that provide similar support,” says our Research Editor.
+There are much less expensive alternatives out there with dedicated human research with positive outcomes,” says our Research Editor.

 One customer said, “At only 14 servings per $50 jug – this product is pricey.”